 Research from SiriusDecisions shows that the biggest problem facing sales teams isn’t education, skills, technology, or budgets, but an inability of salespeople to communicate value to prospects.

-- Align the selling process to the buying process – Smart salespeople who focus on the needs and wants of the prospect or customer follow a consistent selling process and align it to the process buyers are moving through themselves.
-This requires a sales process that’s built to be flexible enough to allow the rep to quickly meet the buyer where he or she is on the buyer’s journey.
+- Align the selling process to the buying process – Smart salespeople who focus on the needs and wants of the customer follow a consistent selling process that aligns with the customer’s buying process.
+This requires a sales process that’s built to be flexible enough to allow the rep to quickly meet the buyer where they are in their buying journey.

-- Work with the buyer to diagnose the challenge – Having a defined sales process in place allows a salesperson to know exactly where the buyer is in the process, and whether they need to take action to have them reverse and rethink the diagnosis by raising the right thought-provoking questions.
+- Work with the buyer to diagnose the challenge – When using a defined sales process, a salesperson can know exactly where their buyer is in the process.
+This will allow them to collaboratively work with the buyer to identify and re-evaluate the specifics of the buyer’s challenges through thought-provoking questions.

-- Follow the sales process to create strategic business relationships – Following a sales process requires more planning and strategizing, and it forces salespeople to move away from transactional interactions and towards value-added business conversations.
-That increased customer-focus helps gain the trust of potential buyers and shows them the value the salesperson can provide.
+- Follow the sales process to create strategic business relationships – Following a sales process requires increased planning and strategizing.
+It also pushes salespeople away from transactional interactions and towards value-added business conversations.
+This increased customer-focus helps gain the trust of potential buyers and shows them the value the salesperson can provide.

 How to choose the right sales process for your organization

 - Select a process that makes sense for your selling environment (B2B, B2C, Enterprise, etc.).

-- Identify if it is adaptable or customizable to fit the needs of your organization
+- Identify the adaptability or customization options that fit the needs of your organization.